 Following the agent interview and selection process, managers should be keyed into how best to facilitate ongoing agent support, growth, and training.
-Quality monitoring solutions such as speech analytics automatically monitor and score 100% of calls, helping managers deliver objective feedback and improve agent performance.
+Quality monitoring software, such as conversation analytics and speech analytics, automatically monitor and score 100% of calls, helping managers deliver objective feedback and improve agent performance.
 Call scoring evaluation forms can also be helpful for enhancing quality assurance within the call center.

-In addition to call monitoring and scoring, managers and supervisors should also make it a point to schedule in time for targeted coaching sessions with agents.
+In addition to call monitoring and call center scorecards, managers and supervisors should also make it a point to schedule in time for targeted coaching sessions with agents.
 The advantages are two-fold: Managers get to share ideas for agent performance improvements and agents get to communicate their thoughts and impressions of their performance.

-It’s not just agents who should be the focus of call center improvements, however.
+It’s not just agents who should be the focus of call center performance metrics, however.
 Sometimes the best resource for feedback on company experiences and interactions is a company’s customers.

-The key takeaway is to use customer feedback (surveys, social media, etc.) to make changes that will help to improve the customer experience in the future.
+The key takeaway is to use customer feedback (surveys, social media, etc.) to reduce customer churn and make changes that will help to improve customer satisfaction and omnichannel customer experience in the future.

-Keeping track of call metrics and agent KPIs is a good way of maintaining a high level of performance in the call center.
+Keeping track of call center KPIs and agent metrics is a good way of maintaining a high level of performance in the call center.
 However, you should be careful not to measure too much so you don’t end up drowning in metrics and data.
-You have many metrics at your disposal, be sure you only focus on what matters.
-The metrics you should prioritize are those which measure service level, call resolution, average handle time, agent schedule adherence, call abandonment, average hold time, and call abandonment.
+You have many metrics at your disposal; be sure you only focus on what matters.
+The call center performance metrics you should prioritize are those which measure service level, call resolution, average handle time, agent schedule adherence, call abandonment, average hold time, and call abandonment.

 Effective training is probably the most obvious call center best practice, but it is definitely an area that could be improved on at many organizations.
 Training your agents to perform at a high level is the foundation of your organization and the entire training process should be treated with appropriate care.

 Call center training for new recruits often lasts for about six weeks where new agents spend time on theory as well as practicing calls with their managers.
-Training however should not be viewed as a one-time thing.
+Training, however, should not be viewed as a one-time thing.
 Instead, you should incorporate regular coaching sessions into your processes to help underperforming agents.
 Leverage best practices from your top performing agents to get other team members up to their level.
-Speech analytics software that tracks 100% of agent calls can help you identify the phraseology used during successful calls.
-Use this vital intelligence to help underperformers.
+Conversation analytics software that tracks 100% of agent calls can help you identify the phraseology used during successful calls.
+Use this vital intelligence to help under-performers.

 Agents who feel their career prospects are limited will be less motivated than those who can see a clear pathway for progression within the organization.
 Outline how high performing agents can progress their career within your company and ensure agents are made aware of the opportunities that lie in wait for high performers.

-Another call center best practice which more and more companies are focusing on is the creation of a physical that is conducive to productivity.
+Another call center best practice which more and more companies are focusing on is the creation of a physical workspace that is conducive to productivity.
 Boost productivity by introducing the most ergonomic furniture and desk options into your office.
-Some other tactics include standing desks, rest lounges, natural lighting, warm colors, and inspiring art work and posters will also help boost motivation and productivity.
-The introduction of collaborative workspaces are useful for team meetings and can help to create a bond among your agents.
+Some other tactics include standing desks, rest lounges, natural lighting, and warm colors.
+Inspiring artwork and posters will also help boost motivation and productivity.
+Collaborative workspaces are useful for team meetings and can help to create a bond among your agents.

 You should try and introduce a culture of continuous improvement in your call center.
 One way to drive improvements is to hold retro team meetings where you can your team review the past week, month, or quarter and analyze what you did well, what you didn’t do well, and what you can improve on.
 Focusing on these three areas and opening the floor to agents and managers can help you identify and correct the elements in your team’s workflow which are not working well.